gradyrobbins/react-deploy-render/README.md

 2. Scroll down and click the **Create Web Service** button.

 Then the platform will pull your repository code, install all the `npm` packages, build your project and make it live.

+Static sites, like all other Render services, are incredibly easy to deploy.

+We support simple HTML/CSS/JS sites as well as the most complex static site generators.

 ## Notes